 ICHNOS SCIENCES TO PRESENT AT THE 2022 JEFFERIES HEALTHCARE CONFERENCE

-NEW YORK, June 7, 2022 /PRNewswire/ -- Ichnos Sciences Inc., a clinical-stage global biotechnology company developing innovative multispecific antibodies for oncology, announced that its president and chief executive officer, Cyril Konto, M.D., will present at a new date and time during the 2022 Jefferies Healthcare Conference in New York.
-The presentation will now take place on Wednesday, June 8 at 3:30 PM Eastern Time.
+NEW YORK, June 7, 2022 /PRNewswire/ -- Ichnos Sciences Inc., a clinical-stage global biotechnology company developing innovative multispecific antibodies for oncology, today announced that its president and chief executive officer, Cyril Konto, M.D., will present at the 2022 Jefferies Healthcare Conference in New York on Friday, June 10 at 10:00 AM Eastern Time.

 "Ichnos has been working to develop and advance therapies for cancer that extend and improve survival and quality of life, driven by the belief that cure is possible," said Cyril Konto, M.D., President and Chief Executive Officer of Ichnos Sciences.
 "We are excited to come together with other health and biotech innovators at the Jefferies Conference and honored to have the opportunity to share our plans for shifting medicine forward."